-For the past four years, I have been attendeding programs in honour of Holocaust Education Week at the Toronto Public LIbrary.
+For the past four years, I have been attending programs in honour of Holocaust Education Week at the Toronto Public Library.
 Last Tuesday, November 5th, I went to Sanderson Library to hear Joe Leinburd speak about his experiences in wartime Romania.

 In 1939, Mr. Leinburd was only 17 years old when he heard the news that Germany had invaded Poland.
 The news interrupted a volleyball game he was playing with his friends, and at that moment he realized that his “plans and dreams were shattered.”

 To help us visualize the horror of heavy forces of history pressing down on innocent people, invading their lives without consent, our speaker held up a piece of black construction paper.
 It resembled a shroud with menacing scallops that showed the arbitrary curves of political borders.
 When he placed the black cape over a map of modern Europe to indicate areas occupied by the Nazis during World War II, the effect was shocking.
 Very few countries evaded the reach of that twisted blanket of death and hatred.

 Two years after the start of the Second World War, the “Romanian Facist Regime, collaborating with Nazi Germany, deported the entire Jewish population of Northern Bucovina and Bessarabia to Transnistria, an area in southwestern Ukraine” (Neuberger HEW 2013 information booklet, page 40).
 Mr. Leinburd told us that the authorities only gave them 24 hours to leave.
 Then the nightmare journey to Transnistria began, in which Leinburd and his family rode in a cattle car for two and half days “without food, water, or medicine.”
 They were in “total darkness with no space to move and little air to breathe.”